kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-aml.md

 `home > body > my-root > my-heroes > button`

-To become a better overview of all web-elements on one page you can summarize them as a [component](/te_markdown/terminology#component).
+To get a better overview of all web-elements on one page you can summarize them in a [component](/te_markdown/terminology#component).
 In our example we name our page 'Heroes'

 ```
 package org.testeditor.heroes